davidburgoscarpeno/davidburgoscarpeno/README.md

 # Hi there! 👋

-I’m a passionate **Web Developer** with a strong focus on **backend development**.
-I enjoy creating diverse projects, especially **robust and efficient web applications**.
-Here’s a bit about my skills and the tools I work with.
+I’m a passionate Web Developer with a strong focus on backend and frontend development.
+I enjoy creating diverse projects, especially robust and efficient web applications.

 ## 👨‍💻 About Me

 I'm a **full-stack web developer** from Madrid, Spain.
 My passion lies in blending creativity with technology, especially in building immersive and engaging web experiences.